visit-dav/visit/src/doc/python_scripting/events.rst

 ================

 This chapter shows a table with all events that the VisIt GUI could potentially generate.
-Different plug-ins create different events, so the list will depend on the user configuration.
+Different plugins create different events, so the list will depend on the user configuration.
 The list in this section is generated from a call to the *GetCallbackNames()* function and will therefore list just the events that are applicable to the user that